Coxeter orbits and Brauer trees II: General results on the torsion

 \centers{$ \Rgc(\X_I, \Lambda)[-1] \longrightarrow \Rgc(U_I \backslash \Y_\ell,\Lambda) \longrightarrow\Rgc(\X_I, \Lambda) [-2] \rightsquigarrow $}

 by definition of $\widetilde \Y_I$.

 \sk

-We claim that the connecting maps $\Hc^{i-2}(\X_I,\Lambda) \longrightarrow \Hc^i(\X_I,\Lambda)$ coming form the long exact sequence associated to the previous triangle are actually zero.
+We claim that the connecting maps $\Hc^{i-2}(\X_I,\Lambda) \longrightarrow \Hc^i(\X_I,\Lambda)$ coming from the long exact sequence associated with the previous triangle are actually zero.
 Since the triangle \ref{2eq3} splits over $K$, the scalar extension of these morphisms are zero.
 But by Proposition \ref{2prop1} the modules $\Hc^i(\X_I,\Lambda)$ are torsion-free, so that the connecting morphisms are indeed zero over $\Lambda$.
 Consequently, we obtain short exact sequences

 \centers{$ 0 \longrightarrow \Hc^{i-1}(\X_I,\Lambda) \longrightarrow \Hc^{i}(\Y_\ell,\Lambda)^{U_I} \longrightarrow \Hc^{i-2}(\X_I,\Lambda) \longrightarrow 0 $}

 which finishes the proof.\end{proof}

 \begin{cor} The torsion part of any cohomology group $\Hc^i(\Y_\ell,\Lambda)$ is a cuspidal $\Lambda G$-module. \end{cor}